graphaware/neo4j-logging-logstash-elk/README.md

 Neo4j (or perhaps more accurately, Logback) must be configured to make use of the logstash-logback-encoder.
 To do this, copy either the example below or the logback.xml file contained within this project to your Neo4j's config directory and customize as needed.

-For convenient reference, below is an example logback.xml that outputs to the console, to $neo4j_home/logs/logback.log, and broadcasts to ELK on **192.168.99.100:5000**.
+For convenient reference, below is an example logback.xml that outputs log statements to the console, to $neo4j_home/logs/logback.log, and broadcasts to ELK on **192.168.99.100:5000**.

 ```
 <configuration>